MohamedOmar2020/Omar-lab.github.io/_members/Sharma.md

 linkedin: rishabhsharm
 github: shar032
 orcid: #0000-0002-3417-9198
-description: "Rishabh received his Ph.D. from the University of Oulu in Finland.
-Her thesis  focused on the structural characterization of mycobacterial membrane proteins using X-ray crystallography and small angle X-ray scattering (SAXS).

-In the Omar lab, Rishabh will utilize both X-ray crystallography and cryo-EM to study the drug complexes of tubulin and understand the molecular mechanism of resistance of anti-parasitic drugs.

-Outside of lab, Rishabh enjoys long walks and board games."
+description: "Rishabh Recieved his Bachelor of Science in Chemical Engineering from the University of Southern California in 2020.
+Subsequently, he received his Masters degree in Data Science from the University of Rochester.
+His prior work has focused on developing AI-driven platforms for spatial biology applications and language models for description-to-molecule generation tasks.

+In the Omar lab, Rishabh is working on developing robust models for inferring high resolution spatial and molecular features from routine hematoxylin and eosin (H&E)-stained whole slide images (WSI)."
 ---